-Sky lanterns consist of a paper-covered wire or bamboo frame and an open flame heat source, which lifts the lantern into the air where it can float for miles from the point of release.
-Once extinguished the lantern falls back to the ground and poses a significant fire risk and can be hazardous to wildlife, farm animals and equines.
+Sky lanterns are made from paper-covered wire or a bamboo frame with a candle inside.
+The heat from the candle lifts the lantern into the air where it can float for miles.
+Once extinguished, the lantern falls back to the ground where it becomes hazardous to animals and the environment.

 Are sky lanterns banned in the UK?